 Arnhem 17/06/2022 – Situational awareness is a very important factor when it comes to firefighting, which can affect both firefighters and commanders during an incident response.
 It plays a huge role when it comes to indoor firefighting, with conditions that are constantly changing in an often unstable environment.
 According to an organization that keeps track of fire incidents in the Netherlands, over 6.000 fire-related incidents were registered in the country in 2019.
 Over 45% of those happened in a commercial building.
 Those types of incidents are considered to be one of the most dangerous and challenging situations for a firefighter.
 It is due to the fact that a safe escape from a building on fire is not always guaranteed.
 In situations where a lot of smoke and fire are present, it can also cause disorientation.
-A report by the Dutch Institute for Firefighting and Crisis Management shows that 19% of total firefighter deaths from 1946 to 2003 were caused by disorientation during a fire.
+According to a report by the Dutch Institute for Firefighting and Crisis Management in 2003, shows that 19% of total firefighter deaths from 1946 to 2003 were caused by disorientation during a fire.
 During firefighting, both indoors and outdoors, the utilization of situational awareness can play a huge role in making an incident safer for firefighters.

-The Department of Homeland Security in the USA describes situational awareness as the capability to obtain and process a specific type of information regarding threats, hazards, and conditions within a time window to support incident management decisions across all phases of incident response.
+The Department of Homeland Security in the USA describes situational awareness as the capability to obtain and to process a specific type of information regarding threats, hazards, and conditions within a time window to support incident management decisions across all phases of an incident response.
 These can include:

 - The ability to track and monitor the location of first responders and their proximity to certain risks and dangers in real-time.

-- The ability to find, track and analyze passive and active threats in incidents in real-time.
+- The ability to find, track, and analyze passive and active threats in incidents in real-time.

 - The ability to rapidly recognize hazardous agents and contaminants.